 Malia Cohen is running to represent District 2 on the California State Board of Equalization to put people's interests before special interests.
-As a San Francisco Supervisor, Malia has fought to even the playing field.
+As President of the San Francisco Board of Supervisors, Malia has fought to even the playing field.
 She’s taken on special interest groups like Big Tobacco, Big Soda, Big Oil -- and won.
 She’s running to bring that same fight to the Board of Equalization to make sure our tax dollars are well-spent.

 Malia has been a fearless advocate for working people throughout her career.
 As Supervisor, Malia championed the $15 minimum wage, invested in affordable housing, fought for reproductive rights and women’s safety, and successfully advocated to provide children with healthcare.